 Walking With Beasts:

 This series has Andrewsarchus, known only from the skull and a few fragments of bone.
 At the time the series was produced it was assumed to be closely related to mesonychids, and thus in the series it was modeled after mesonychids.
 However, laterphylogenetic studies indicate that it might have actually been a close relative of entelodonts.

 However, the most likely alternative is that it was a primitive, arboreal pangolin with no armor.
 This makes sense (since anteaters originate in South America while pangolins appear in Eurasia, and other pangolins are known in Europe at this time) but also means that Eurotamandua, in the flesh, would look very much like a tamandua even if it wasn't a real tamandua.
 The use of a tamandua as a stand-in should be perfectly excusable.
 The use of a coati as a stand-in for the giant platypus Steropodon in WWD, on the other hand... not so much.

-It now seems Gastornis was actually an herbivore, meaning its entire portrayal in the episode is completely wrong.
+It now seems Gastornis was mainly herbivorous, meaning its entire portrayal as a predator in the episode is somewhat wrong.